mudit870/Countries/README.md

 # Web Dev Intern Assignment

-A brief description of what this project does and who it's for
+Create a web app(Using Reactjs) to display information about only countries in asia by consuming a rest api and displaying the data.
+Also added a Refresh button to refresh data from rest api.
+● Displayed following attributes - name, capital, flag, region, subregion, population, borders & languages.

 ## Technology Used

-HTML
+● HTML

-CSS
+● CSS

-Javascript
+● Javascript

-ReactJS
+● ReactJS

+## APIs Used

+● restcountries.eu/rest/v2/regionalbloc/saarc

+● restcountries.eu/rest/v2/regionalbloc/asean

 ## How to use?

-1. Install git on your machine
+●  Install git on your machine
-2. Clone our repository by running the command git clone https://github.com/mudit870/Countries.git
-3. Change directory to countries by running cd countries
-4. And then run following two commands
+●  Clone our repository by running the command git clone https://github.com/mudit870/Countries.git ●  Change directory to countries by running cd countries ●  And then run following two commands

-4.1. npm install
+●  npm install

-4.2. npm start
+●  npm start